 Proportional Comparative Fault at 50%

-In states that have adopted the 50% bar standard in attending to car accident claims, a hurt person that is less than 50% at fault for the incident is allowed compensation.
-If the injured party is 50% or more at fault, he or she is not entitled to recovery for the injury.
+In states that have implemented the 50% bar standard in resolving car crash claims, a hurt person that is less than 50% at fault for the accident is entitled to compensation.
+If the injured party is 50% or more at fault, he or she is not permitted recovery for the injury.

-For example, Richard and Susan accidentally hit each other’s cars while backing out of their parking spots at exactly the same time.
-Both were not looking very carefully enough when they backed up, and so both were considered just as at fault for the accident.
-Neither one will be eligible to damages since both were 50% at fault for the accident.
+For example, Richard and Susan accidentally hit each other’s cars while backing out of their parking spaces at exactly the same time.
+Both were not looking cautiously enough when they backed up, and so both were considered equally at fault for the accident.
+Neither one will be entitled to damages since both were 50% at fault for the accident.

 States: Arkansas, Colorado, Georgia, Idaho, Kansas, Maine, Nebraska, North Dakota, Oklahoma, Tennessee, Utah and West Virginia.